 You should start planning your micro wedding timeline 8-10 months before your date.
 This might sound too early, but giving yourself plenty of time to work that timeline will give you a stress-free time when it comes to plan for what you want.
 This also gives you time to update your guests.

 Planning ahead is also really helpful for those fun activities and adventures you want to experience on your wedding day.
 That dessert dune buggy ride or glacial lake paddle boarding adventure isn’t going to plan itself.
+For the full list of fun activities, check out 100 Things to do on Your Wedding Day!

 First Look or Traditional

 Decide on whether you want to see each other for the first time before you walk down the aisle.
 This decision will impact your wedding day timeline.
 If you decide for a first look, your group photos can be taken before the ceremony, leaving time after your ceremony for you and your honey to get your bride and groom pictures done.
+If you want more ideas, check out how to downsize to an intimate wedding and how to make it special.

 If you’d rather keep it traditional and not see each other until you’re walking down the aisle, all of the group photos are taken immediately following the ceremony.